By Yulia Privolnev and Rachel Webster, Decision Resources Group

 Yulia Privolnev is a manager on the Global Market Access Insights team at DRG.
 She is responsible for monitoring, analyzing, and reporting on global market access through the production of DRG’s Global Market Access Solution (GMAS) and Access & Reimbursement products.
 Privolnev’s specific focus is on all aspects of market access in Western and Eastern Europe, as well as international reference pricing and MEAs on a global scale.
 She earned a bachelor’s degree from the University of Toronto and a master’s degree from the London School of Economics.

-Rachel Webster is a principal director of the Oncology at DRG.
+Rachel Webster is a principal director of the Oncology practice at DRG.
 She leads a team of oncology business insights analysts in producing syndicated primary and secondary market research reports and custom analysis on a wide range of oncology indications.
 She also provides client support for all oncology products and helps global biopharmaceutical companies uncover strategic opportunities through data-driven insights from a variety of channels.
 Webster has 10 years of experience in market forecasting and a broad knowledge of oncology indications and markets; she has particular interest and expertise in immuno-oncology.
 Additionally, Webster has published numerous oncology market assessment articles in Nature Reviews Drug Discovery.